menu

 Demographics

-Ty Ty ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.27% of people over 25 have a college degree.
+In terms of college education, Ty Ty ranks among the least educated cities in the nation, as only 5.27% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Ty Ty in 2018 was $19,014, which is low income relative to Georgia and the nation.
 This equates to an annual income of $76,056 for a family of four.
 However, Ty Ty contains both very wealthy and poor people as well.
 Ty Ty also has one of the higher rates of people living in poverty in the nation, with 32.11% of its population below the federal poverty line.